Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/advanced/distributed_communication.rst

 =====================

 Access to the rank information helps you avoid *race conditions* which could crash your script or lead to corrupted data.
-Such conditions can occur when multiple processes are trying to write to the same file all at the same time, for example, in the case of writing a checkpoint file or downloading a dataset.
+Such conditions can occur when multiple processes try to write to the same file simultaneously, for example, writing a checkpoint file or downloading a dataset.
 Avoid this from happening by guarding your logic with a rank check:

 .. code-block:: python